sysflow-telemetry/sf-deployments/docker/README.md

 docker-compose -f docker-compose.exporter.yml down
 ```

-To stop the local telemetry stack:
+To stop the local minio instance and the telemetry stack:

 ```bash
 docker-compose -f docker-compose.minio.yml -f docker-compose.exporter.yml down
 ```

-## RSyslog export deployment with edge processing capabilities
+## RSyslog export deployment with edge processing

 This deployment configuration includes the SysFlow Collector and Processor with rsyslog exporter